tsvb/moonandsun/README.md

 pip install -r requirements.txt pip install -r requirements-dev.txt  # for running tests
 ```
 The `requirements.txt` file now includes `matplotlib` which is used to draw the chart wheel.
+The Swiss Ephemeris Python bindings (`pyswisseph`) are an absolute requirement for running the application and executing the automated tests.

 The application uses Flask sessions and expects a secret key.
 Set the
 `SECRET_KEY` environment variable to override the default development key.